tomaytotomato/location4j/README.md

 ## Motivation 🌱

 Parsing location data efficiently is crucial for many applications, yet it can be complex and time-consuming.

-Third-party services like Google Location API can be costly, and using large language models can introduce significant latency. location4j offers a practical solution with its own dataset, enabling fast and cost-effective geographical lookups.
-It ensures your application can handle location data accurately without the overhead of external dependencies.
+Third-party services like Google Location API can be costly, and using large language models can introduce significant latency.
-Location data is very useful to have and provide when creating datasets for analysis, or APIs for web/mobile.

-However trying to parse this data in a text format can be very time consuming and frustrating.

-One solution is to use a third party location service like Google's Location API, but this can become very expensive when handling lots of data.

-Another option would be to use a Large Language Model like ChatGPT or Llama, however the latency in processing data can be significant.

-Most of the times locations need to be detailed to a city.

-Therefore I found a dataset for this information and created this library to provide this functionality.
+location4j offers a practical solution with its own dataset, enabling fast and cost-effective geographical lookups to a city/town level (which is sufficient in most cases).

+This allows applications to be built without another external dependency and the overheads that come with it.

-I may add other functionality in the future if needed.
+I may add other functionality in the future if needed e.g. geolocation to nearest place, geofencing etc.

 ## Credits 🙏